AI Sales Intelligence Platform for Banks: How to Choose One That Reaches Production

 Four operational patterns drawn from McKinsey's documented cases and the institutional-sales motion.

-Pattern 1 — Commercial banking cross-sell with 2x conversion.
+Pattern 1 — Commercial banking cross-sell from resolved client data.
 A commercial bank deployed an AI engine that ingested core banking, transaction warehouse, and CRM data.
 Entity resolution mapped subsidiaries to parent holding companies.
 The engine surfaced ranked cross-sell actions and an agentic layer prepared the outreach and briefing for the RM to approve.
 McKinsey reports the resulting RMs achieved 2x the conversion rate of traditional lead sources.
 The win was not the model — it was the resolved entity feeding a working agentic execution loop.

-Pattern 2 — Chatbot-driven product recommendation at 30% revenue goal.
+Pattern 2 — Product recommendation across digital and RM channels.
 A bank's product recommender + next-best-action engine is connected to its virtual assistant; the stated goal is 30% of revenue driven through AI-enabled chatbot interactions within three years (McKinsey).
-The pattern requires unified product, household, and signal data — the same substrate the RM-facing recommender uses.
+The pattern requires unified product, household, and signal data — the same substrate the RM-facing recommender uses — backed by a unified client profile.

 Pattern 4 — Institutional manager-search capture from a consultant signal.
 An asset manager's strategy is moved to a "Buy" rating by a major investment consultant, and three of that consultant's pension and endowment clients are mid-way through asset-allocation studies in the same asset class.
 None of it is in the CRM; it lives in consultant research notes, board minutes, and the institutional team's heads.
 An AI sales intelligence platform ingests the consultant rating change and the public board-meeting calendars, resolves each allocator to its consultant of record and the firm's existing relationship history, and ranks the opportunity: high-conviction, consultant-endorsed, board decision inside the quarter.
 The agentic layer drafts the consultant-relations outreach and an RFP-readiness brief tailored to each plan's mandate size and guidelines; the Head of Consultant Relations approves and sends.
-The differentiator is the same as in commercial banking — resolved entities and a working signal-to-action loop — but the buyer is an institutional allocator and the gatekeeper is the consultant, not a treasurer.
+This pattern belongs in the article because many banking AI evaluations expand beyond the bank branch or commercial RM into adjacent BFSI distribution motions where signal quality, entity resolution, and workflow timing decide whether a seller can act.

 The 25-Question AI Sales Platform Evaluation Framework